LogtalkDotOrg/logtalk3/adapters/NOTES.md

 On Windows, settings files are only supported on the Logtalk user folder.
-A workaround is to copy the integration shortcut to where you want to start Logtalk and edit its `Target` field contents to start with the following
+A workaround is to copy the integration shortcut to where you want to start Logtalk, delete the contents of the `Start in` field, and edit its `Target` field contents to start with the following text:
-text:

 	C:\Windows\System32\cmd.exe /c set LOGTALK_STARTUP_DIRECTORY=%CD% &&

-You must also delete the contents of the `Start in` field.

 The Logtalk flag `prolog_compiler` is not usable due to lack of ECLiPSe built-in predicates for separate compilation and loading.
 To generate